 - It should enhance health outcomes for patients.

-- CDS is a MIPS high-weight improvement activity, which means that the ordering providers can earn points for the Improvement Activities category.
+- CDSM is a MIPS high-weight improvement activity, which means that the ordering providers can earn points for the Improvement Activities category.

 - Potentially, it should prevent some errors and adverse events.

-- CDS creates an opportunity to improve efficiency in care decisions.
+- CDSM creates an opportunity to improve efficiency in care decisions.